Colac Herald

 Colac Herald is a newspaper servicing Colac, Victoria, Australia, and surrounding areas.
 It was first published in 1866.
-The newspaper is published three times a week, on Mondays, Wednesdays, and Fridays.
+The newspaper is published two times a week, on Tuesdays and Fridays.
 Throughout its history, the newspaper has remained one of the few independent media outlets in Australia, maintaining a focus on local journalism.
 In March 2017, the Colac Herald was acquired by Greenstone Media Pty Ltd. Despite the change in ownership, the paper has continued to operate as a locally owned publication.

 With a long-standing presence in the region, the Colac Herald continues to play a significant role in regional media, offering coverage of local events, issues, and sporting achievements, and serving as a platform for local advertising.

 History

 1866-1885

 Thomas Haslem established Colac's first newspaper The Observer in August 1866.
 After only two years of publication, residents expressed their dissatisfaction with its operation.
 Community members felt that a second newspaper should be created to fairly represent the commercial views and other interests of the district.
 The editor of the Observer, a Mr Nash, severed his connection with the original paper and formed a small company with other staff members to inaugurate the proposed new paper.